BetterThanTomorrow/joyride/README.md

 ## Quick Start - Start the REPL

+While developing Joyride scripts you should of course do it leveraging Interactive Programming (see [this video](https://www.youtube.com/watch?v=d0K1oaFGvuQ) demonstrating it).
 With Calva it is very quick to start a Joyride REPL and connect Calva to it.
 This video demonstrates starting from scratch, including installing Joyride.

 https://user-images.githubusercontent.com/30010/167246562-24638f12-120b-48e9-893a-7408d5beeb77.mp4

-The demo ”project” used here is just a folder with this a file `hello_joyride.cljs`.
+The demo ”project” used here is only a directory with this file `hello_joyride.cljs`.
 Here's the code, if you want to try it out yourself:

 ```clojure
 (ns hello-joyride